 It’s that time of year again… during which people’s thoughts turn to Halloween-related ideas and stories.
 In this month’s “Karl’s Korner” our Social Team takes over to embrace this spirit and explore the unknown onboard Midway…

 Midway After Dark

-David believes that all historic museum ships are haunted to one degree or another and that the Midway is no different.
-However, he prefers to use the term “paranormally active” rather than haunted, as the latter term has negative implications for some people.
-According to Dave most all hauntings are not negative; it is only Hollywood and TV whose emphasis on the rare negative hauntings that has conditioned us to believe that paranormal encounters are scary or even dangerous.
+David believes that all historic museum ships show paranormal presence to one degree or another and that the Midway is no different.
+He prefers to use the term “paranormally active” rather than “haunted”, as the latter term has negative implications for some people.
+According to Dave most all “hauntings” are not negative; it is only Hollywood and TV whose emphasis on the rare negative hauntings that has conditioned us to believe that paranormal encounters are scary or even dangerous.
 What’s more likely, though, is a situation like the classic example of the deceased kindly grandfather who hangs around to keep an eye on his family.
 There’s no negativity, and it is only scary to some because of their fear of the unknown.

 David is quick to point out that he doesn’t fear the former crewmen of the Midway who are no longer of this world.
 Those that are on the ship today are usually not ones that died onboard the ship, but who instead passed away later in life and who have decided to return to the ship that they love out of a sense of duty and/or camaraderie with their shipmates.
 He says “If that is their choice to be here, we welcome them.
 We love and honor the Midway just like they do.”